 You might need to write content that is specific for each application, but there's a chance you've already got some content that will fill the requirement.

-Gaining backlinks in this manner, from authoritative sites, will drive more website traffic to your site as the search rankings of your content improves.
+Gaining backlinks in this manner, from authoritative sites, will drive more website visitors to your site as the search rankings of your content improve.

 Skyscraper Technique to build links

 Over time, the SEO landscape changes.
 Google is always looking at new ways, new algorithms, changes that will deliver its customers (searchers) the best result for their query.